shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 simulation by exchanging particles with a finite volume ideal gas reservoir (gauge cell) at the same temperature as the system as discussed in :ref:`(Parashar) <Parashar>`.
 It also attempts Monte Carlo moves (translations and rotations) of particles within the simulation cell.
-Specific use of this fix is to compute adsorption isotherm in porous materials, or computing vapor-liquid equilibrium of fluids.
+Specific uses of this fix are to compute adsorption isotherm in porous materials, or to compute the vapor-liquid equilibrium of fluids.
 This fix is complementary to the :doc:`fix gcmc <fix_gcmc>` command, which performs grand canonical Monte Carlo (GCMC) by exchanging particles with an infinite chemical potential reservoir.
 MCEMC and GCMC give identical adsorption isotherms for microporous materials.
 But for large pores (> 2 nm), GCMC gives a hysteretic adsorption/desorption isotherm, while MCEMC gives a reversible S- shaped van der Waals type isotherm, as discussed in :ref:`(Parashar) <Parashar>`.
-MCEMC isotherm spans the stable and metastable states, while GCMC samples only the stable states.
-The MCEMC is a middle ground between the grand canonical ensemble which permits unlimited fluctuations, and the canonical ensemble, which considers a close system.
-The MCEMC simulations generate the adsorption isotherms equivalent to the canonical ensemble isotherms with accuracy of one molecule.
+The MCEMC isotherm spans the stable and metastable states, while GCMC samples only the stable states.
+The MCEMC method is a middle ground between the grand canonical ensemble which permits unlimited fluctuations, and the canonical ensemble, which considers a closed system.
+MCEMC simulations generate adsorption isotherms equivalent to the canonical ensemble isotherms with accuracy of one molecule.
 MCEMC is equivalent to GCMC when gauge cell volume is infinite and is equivalent to the canonical ensemble when gauge cell volume is zero.